loomio/loomio-docs/en/src/user_manual/polls/intro_to_decisions/index.md

-# Intro to Polls
+# Proposals and Polls

-Polls help you make decisions and progress discussion to an outcome.
+Proposals and Polls help you make decisions and progress discussion to an outcome.

 - Involve the right people to make better decisions
 - Get engagement, test ideas, listen and sense, identify priorities, and clarify issues, even if the solution might not yet be apparent
 - Set a deadline, prompt people who haven’t participated, and state an outcome
 - Flexibly use decision making processes that work for your group

-There are many types of decision tools in Loomio and many ways to use them.

-## Poll types
+## Proposals

-Loomio includes a range of poll types to support participation in decision making.
-You can configure polls to suit a particular decision process or voting method.
+**Advice proposal**: Seek advice on a decision you need to make.

+**Consent proposal**: Make a decision that is ‘safe to try’, without objections.

+**Consensus proposal**: Reach collective agreement with everyone involved.

+**Question round**: Invite clarifying questions to help people understand a proposal.

 **Sense check**: To ask people for feedback, questions and concerns before moving to a decision.

+**Gradients of agreement**: Express support for a proposal on an 8-point scale.

-**Proposal**: To raise a proposal and make a decision.
+**Proposal (classic)**: Raise a proposal to make a decision.

+## Polls

 **Simple poll**: A simple poll to ask people which option or options they approve.

-**Time poll**: Find the best time to meet, or to schedule an event.
-Like Doodle without all the ads…

-**Opt-in**: Find volunteers or participants to help or join a working group.

 **Score poll**: Find the degree of support for each option.